mrjohnc/kirigami-cnc/README.md

 * Find way for machine to understand its position
 * More tools
 * Find way to raise and lower tools
+* Find way to add more weight to the toolhead so it can cut consistently
+* Some way to create a board that can operate at 45% so it can apply enough force to cut properly

 #### Software
 * Everything